 Whether you’re an aviation enthusiast, rugby fan, scholar, or simply a history buff, discover 15 fascinating facts about Gloucester, in this fascinating hot list.

 Boasting one of the most fascinating histories of any school in the county, The King’s School Gloucester dates back to 681, before it was established by King Henry VIII in 1541 as a prestigious new College School – with expectations of the highest standard.

-Celebrating its 475 anniversary in 2016, the leading independent school has gone from strength to strength, offering academic excellence, an impressive range of extra-curricular activities, and outstanding pastoral care.
+The leading independent school has gone from strength to strength over its history, offering academic excellence, an impressive range of extra-curricular activities, and outstanding pastoral care.

 Aside from housing the burial place of King Edward II (one of only a few monarch tombs outside of London), Gloucester Cathedral hosted the coronation of King Henry III in 1216, who was nine years old at the time when he succeeded to the throne.

 Current Gloucester Rugby fans cheer on the Cherry and Whites during matches at Kingsholm Stadium, but this wasn’t always the case, with the team’s former unofficial nickname said to be the ‘Elver Eaters’ – a reference to the unusual eel delicacy, for which there is an annual eating competition in Gloucestershire.

 Offering a slice of history in the heart of Gloucester, Roman ruins can be found in the Eastgate underground viewing chamber, showcasing remains of the city from when it was a Roman fortress, with the site including the base of a 13th century tower and a horse-pool.

 The first ever British and Allied jet, the Gloster E28, was designed and built by the Gloster Aircraft Company, and powered by Frank Whittle’s jet engine.
 Many trial flights took off from Brockworth airfield, with a replica of the aircraft on display at the Jet Age Museum.